ENux-Distro/ENux/README.md

 - ENux now has 15 package managers in the live environment, with 6 stratas pre-fetched in the live environment
 - This allows you to test out the package managers, and Bedrock Linux commands without nuking your hard drive
 - The ISO size has increased to ~3 GB but the experience got better
-- Because of the ISO size, ENux 5.6.3 Live has replaced the GitHub pages mirror with Internet Archive's
+- Because of the ISO size, ENux 5.6.3 Live has replaced the GitHub mirror with Internet Archive's

 ### ENux 5.6.3